cs3org/OCM-API/IETF-OCM-IP.md

 instead: an `active` response supplies the fields (`iss`, `sub`, `aud`, `exp`, `client_id`, `ocm_ip`) used in steps 4 to 6, and steps 2 and 3 are skipped; an inactive response means the request is rejected.
-2. Resolve the signing key: fetch (or use a cached copy of) the JWKS at `https://<iss-host>/.well-known/jwks.json` and select the key matching the token's `kid` header parameter.
+2. Resolve the signing key: fetch (or use a cached copy of) the OCM Server's Discovery document at `https://<iss-host>/.well-known/ocm`, read its `jwksUri` field, fetch the JWK Set from that URL, and select the key matching the token's `kid` header parameter.
 3. Verify the token signature and validity per [RFC9068]: the algorithm MUST be an asymmetric algorithm matching the key, MUST NOT be `none`, and the `exp` claim MUST be in the future.
 The claims `iss`, `sub`,